varunk14/smart-todo-manager/README.md

 # **Smart To-Do Manager**

-A modern, AI-powered to-do list application that helps you organize your tasks efficiently.
-This web app is built with HTML, Tailwind CSS, and vanilla JavaScript, and it leverages Firebase for real-time data storage and the Gemini API for its intelligent features.
+A modern, single-file, AI-powered to-do list application that helps you organize your tasks efficiently.
+This web app is built with HTML, Tailwind CSS, and vanilla JavaScript.
+It features a secure, interactive setup for API keys that keeps your secrets off of GitHub.

 ## **✨ Features**

+* **Zero-Backend Setup:** The app uses Firebase and the Gemini API but requires no complex backend deployment.
+It runs entirely in the browser.
+* **Interactive API Key Setup:** On first launch, the app prompts you for your API keys and saves them securely to your browser's local storage, ensuring keys are never hardcoded or exposed.
 * **Full CRUD Functionality:** Create, Read, Update (mark as complete), and Delete tasks.
-* **Real-time Database:** All tasks are saved instantly to a personal and secure Firestore database.
-Your tasks will be waiting for you when you return.
-* **Vibrant & Responsive UI:** A lively, energetic interface with animated gradients and a modern frosted-glass effect that looks great on all devices.
+* **AI-Powered Features:**
-* **AI-Powered Task Suggestions:** Describe a high-level goal (e.g., "Learn a new language"), and the AI will generate a list of actionable sub-tasks.
+  * **Suggest Tasks:** Describe a goal and get a list of actionable to-do items.
-* **AI Task Prioritization:** Automatically analyzes your pending tasks and assigns a "High," "Medium," or "Low" priority to each one.
+  * **Prioritize Tasks:** Automatically assign "High," "Medium," or "Low" priority to your tasks.
-* **AI Daily Summary:** Get a concise, one-paragraph summary of all your pending tasks to plan your day.
+  * **Summarize Your Day:** Get a concise summary of all your pending tasks.
-* **AI Task Breakdown:** Break down a large, complex task into smaller, more manageable steps with a single click.
+  * **Break Down Tasks:** Turn a large task into smaller, manageable steps.
+* **Real-time & Persistent:** All tasks are saved instantly to your personal and secure Firestore database.

 ## **🛠️ Tech Stack**